 Binance Charity, the philanthropic arm of Binance, will support UNICEF with financial assistance and extend its blockchain infrastructure expertise.
 The foundation has committed to leveraging its crypto and blockchain ecosystem to support the COVID-19 vaccine logistic and financial transparency, allowing the public to track all the funding distributed to UNICEF through its issued Binance wallet.

-In addition, Binance Charity also announced that it will release a limited edition NFT issued on Binance Smart Chain (BSC) to raise public awareness and encourage more fundraising on vaccine equality.
+In addition, Binance Charity also announced that it will release a limited edition NFT issued on BNB Smart Chain (BSC) to raise public awareness and encourage more fundraising on vaccine equality.

 Preparing for a post-COVID recovery, Binance Charity, along with industry-leading authorities, aims to target 4 pillars to ensure an effective recovery to a post-COVID society.
 These pillars will focus on improving vaccine equality, women empowerment, and MSME assistance and education.

 As the largest single vaccine buyer in the world, UNICEF has a unique and longstanding expertise in procurement and logistics to help children in need.
 UNICEF not only procures more than 2 billion doses of vaccines annually for routine immunization and outbreak response on behalf of nearly 100 countries, but has also helped reach more than 760 million children with life-saving vaccines over the last 20 years, preventing more than 13 million deaths.

 COVAX, the initiative dedicated to the equitable distribution of COVID-19 vaccines globally, is an alliance between the World Health Organization, The Vaccine Alliance (Gavi) and the Coalition for Epidemic Preparedness Innovations (CEPI).
 It is the only global initiative working with governments and manufacturers to ensure rapid and equitable access to vaccines for all countries, regardless of income.